IngeniozIT/router/README.md

 ### Organizing routes

-Route groups allow you to group several routes together.
+Route groups are used to contain routes definitions.
 They also allows you to visually organize your routes according to your application's logic.

 This is useful when you want to apply the same conditions, middlewares, or attributes to several routes at once (as we will see later).